 a.
 Ensure dissimilar metals are not used in the water system.
 The water system should be designed with compatible metals to avoid contamination from items that may rust.
 Never use ferrous materials in the water loop such as carbon steel, which will increase conductivity and cause rust and corrosion.

 c.
 Water should not be used for other equipment or processes to avoid contamination.
-In particular, do not use process water for cooling work pieces which are exposed to the environment and contaminants.
-If some minor contaminants are possible, customer should install an in-line strainer to capture suspended particles (> 304 microns).
+In particular, do not use process water for cooling workpieces that are exposed to the environment and contaminants.
+If some minor contaminants are possible, the customer should install an in-line strainer to capture suspended particles (> 304 microns).

 4) Good water quality requires regular maintenance